 Bindweed Magazine published two poems, 'Hooray' and 'So many Winter poems', the second of which was one of a handful written in response to the turbulent times of lockdown and pandemic.
 Thanks so much to Bindweed's Editors, Leilanie Stewart and Joseph Robert.

-Five poems from a sequence I'm still working on when there's a chance, now called Vanished through the flower-flush Meadows, appear in Coven Poetry.
-They are in Issue 3.
+Five poems from a sequence I'm still working on, now called Vanished through the flower-flush Meadows, appear in Coven Poetry, in Issue 3.
 I've included an image of one of them, 'Field Workings - Lydcott, Sampford Courtenay'.

-I'm fascinated by old tithe and historical maps of the land where my Devon ancestors once roamed, many of them mappings of places in and around Dartmoor.
-A few years back, when staying on the moor for a few days, and pondering on how best I wanted to express and present my ideas with what felt as emotional weight of responsibility of making some kind of homage to my maternal fore-mothers - most of whose lives at death disappeared into the invisibility of the land where they'd spent their lives with no record other than a name and birth/death date on an archival record - I stumbled upon the work of conceptual and feminist artist Marie Yates.
-She and it was an eye-opener and released something within that led to these collage poems.
-I have to confess I have 'borrowed' her title of Field-Workings for half of the poems - the ones that are poems on maps of fields where my ancestors once roamed.
+I'm fascinated by old tithe and historical maps of the land where Devon ancestors once roamed, many of them mappings of places in and around Dartmoor.
+A few years back, when staying on the moor, considering how best I wanted present my ideas with what felt as emotional weight of responsibility of making some kind of homage to my maternal fore-mothers - most of whose lives have disappeared into the invisibility of the land where they'd spent their lives, leaving no trace other than a name and birth/death date on an archival record - I stumbled upon the work of conceptual and feminist artist Marie Yates.
+Her work was an eye-opener and inspired me to work on these collage poems; I have 'borrowed' her title of Field-Workings for half of the poems - the ones that are poems on maps of fields where ancestors once roamed.
 As far as I'm aware other than this link - which is my acknowledgment of the impact of Yates on these poems - there's no other connection between her Dartmoor work and mine.

-I have never thought of myself as a surrealist poet and yet when one day purely by chance I came upon Survision Magazine I began to reconsider.
-Actually perhaps there's more out-of-sync-with-reality poems among my unpublished than previously I'd realised.
-So I took the chance and sent in a short sequence to their annual competition and titled it flashes, sparks, a series of dots and dashes; was absolutely amazed when it received an 'honourable mention'.
+I've not really considered myself to be a surrealist poet in any shape or form, but when I came across Survision Magazine I took the chance and sent in a short handful of my more 'way-out' poems to their annual competition, titling it flashes, sparks, a series of dots and dashes; I was absolutely amazed when it received an 'honourable mention'.
 This little success has left me imagining other new poems in 'surrealist' mode.